Robust Graph Neural Networks via Unbiased Aggregation: Experiment

-\textbf{Transfer Attacks.} In addition to the adaptive attack, we also conduct a set of transfer attacks that take every baseline GNN as the surrogate model to comprehensively test the robustness of RUNG, following the unit test attack protocol proposed in \citet{mujkanovic2022_are_defenses_for_gnns_robust}.
-We summarize the results on Cora ML in~\autoref{fig:cora_transfer_global_evasion_to_mcp} and leave the results on Citeseer in~\autoref{fig:citeseer_transfer_global_evasion_to_mcp} in \autoref{sec:appendix_additional_results} due to space limits.
-All transfer attacks are weaker than the adaptive attack in Section~\ref{sec:exp_main}, which validates that our adaptive attack is executed correctly and verifies that RUNG is not falsely robust.
+\textbf{Transfer Attacks.} In addition to the adaptive attack, we also conduct a set of transfer attacks that take every baseline GNN as the surrogate model to comprehensively test the robustness of RUNG, following the unit test attack protocol proposed in \citep{mujkanovic2022_are_defenses_for_gnns_robust}.
+We summarize the results on Cora ML and Citeseer in~\autoref{fig:cora_transfer_global_evasion_to_mcp} and ~\autoref{fig:citeseer_transfer_global_evasion_to_mcp} in \autoref{sec:appendix_additional_results} due to space limits.
+All transfer attacks are weaker than the adaptive attack in Section~\ref{sec:exp_main}, indicating the necessity to evaluate the strongest adaptive attack to avoid the false sense of security emphasized in this paper.
 Note that the attack transferred from RUNG model is slightly weaker than the adaptive attack since the surrogate and victim RUNG models have different model parameters in the transfer attack setting.

+\textbf{Hyperparameters.} Due to the space limit, we provide the additional ablation studies on the hyperparameters (including $\gamma$ and $\lambda$ in MCP as well as the number of layers) of RUNG in Appendix~\ref{sec:additonal_ablation}.
+The results offer an overview strategy for the choice of optimal hyperparameters.
+We can observe that $\gamma$ in MCP has a significant impact on the performance of RUNG.
+Specifically, a larger $\gamma$ makes RUNG closer to an $\ell_1$-based model, while a smaller $\gamma$ encourages more edges to be pruned.
+This pruning helps RUNG to remove more malicious edges and improve robustness, although a small $\gamma$ may slightly reduce clean performance.